 William Turner - Journal of a Tour in the Levant - 1820

-W. Turner (1792-1867) landed at Beirut on March 24, 1815.
+William Turner (1792-1867) landed at Beirut on March 24, 1815.
 He was a young attaché at the British Embassy at Constantinople and he travelled alone.
 He made an excursion to the Kesrouan region and then moved southwards to visit Sidon and Tyre on his way to Acre, the Holy Land and Egypt.
 He planned to visit Baalbek on his return trip, but he eventually went back to Constantinople by ship.
+He described also locations in Greece and on Cyprus.
 Unlike Pococke and Burckhardt who often travelled wearing Arab or Turkish clothes, Turner did not give up his European dress: These Arabs crowded round my companion and me, and attentively examined our dress: I afterwards found that they took our buttons for sequins.
 How anxiously they must have wished for an opportunity to waylay us.

 National Museum of Beirut: (above-left) a block of obsidian from Tell Arqa, north of Tripoli, which was found in a 5,000 BC setlement; (above-right) burial arrangements from Byblos (6,500 BC); (below-left) funerary urn from Byblos (3,500 BC); (below-right) funerary urn from Cyprus found at Tyre (VIIIth century BC)